Advantages Of Double Brood Box System (With Pros & Cons)

 As the bees have enough space to live they are unlikely to swarm away.
 So, you don’t need to split the hive very often to prevent swarming.
 Bees won’t become overpopulated as they have comparatively more space to live in.

-The brood box is the place where honey is harvested.
-So, having an extra brood box will lead the bees to increase the honey harvest.
 So, if you are not satisfied with the current honey harvesting rate of your beehive you can try a double brood box system.

 Calm The Angry Colony